Course outside EMBL-EBI

 The workshop will consist of two modules: i) a wet bench workshop for training around the experimental design and DNA library preparation, and ii) a bioinformatics module overviewing multiple applications of Virome Sequencing, and its application in agricultural systems.
 People interested in this workshop may apply for both modules (limited to 10 participants) or only for the bioinformatics module (limited to 25 participants).
 Selection of participants will be based on application form.

-This workshop will provide training around the experimental design and multiple applications of Virome Sequencing in agricultural systems.
-In addition, detailed computational analysis of virome data and resources will be explored.
-Genomic analysis tools for virome data, such as Virus-DetectW, Phylogenetic and recombination analysis with MegaX and RDP, network analysis using R, as well as publicly available resources for virus analysis and applications will we implemented during the workshop.
+The bioinformatics module includes a pipeline for detailed computational analysis of virome data; including genomic analysis tools such as Virus-DetectW, phylogenetic and recombination analysis with MegaX and RDP and network analysis using the statistical package R. Also, publicly available resources for virus analysis and their application will be implemented during the workshop.

 Please note this course will be taught in English, however the trainers are fluent in Spanish, and can offer language support where feasible.

 A number of travel fellowships are available for this course - early-stage researchers and researchers from underrepresented groups are especially encouraged to apply for CABANA travel fellowships.
 You can apply for travel fellowships via the course application form.
 Priority will be given to those who have not previously been awarded a CABANA fellowship.

 Knowledge in R and NGS technologies is required.
 Therefore, these free resources should be studied beforehand:

 After this course you will be able to:

 - Use the miRNA kit to extract nucleic acids

 - Implement the workflow to prepare small RNA libraries